lpenz/ghaction-version-gen/README.md

 - `tag_latest_ltrimv`: `tag_latest` without the optional leading `v`.
 - `tag_head_ltrimv`: `tag_head` without the optionsl leading `v`, if
   `tag_head` was defined.
+- `rust_crate_version`: the version in *Cargo.toml* if it exists.
 - `version_tagged`: `tag_head_ltrimv` if `is_push_tag`.
 - `version_commit`: `tag_head_ltrimv` if `is_push_tag` or
   `tag_distance_ltrimv` if `is_push_main`.
 - `version_docker_ci`: *"latest"* if `is_push_main`, `tag_head_ltrimv`
   if `is_push_tag`.
+- `version_mismatch`: if there's a version mismatch between the contents of a file and the latest tag, this is the error message.
+This also appears as a github action "error".

 ## Examples